Irbesartan, 300 mg 28 pcs

 Interaction

-The concomitant use of irbesartan with drugs containing aliskiren is contraindicated in patients with diabetes mellitus or with moderate to severe renal impairment (FFR less than 60 ml/min/173 m2 body surface area) and is not recommended in other patients (see Sections “Contraindications” “Caution” “Precautions”).
+The simultaneous use of irbesartan with drugs containing aliskiren is contraindicated in patients with diabetes mellitus or with moderate to severe renal failure (GFR less than 60 ml/min/173 m2 body surface area) and is not recommended in other patients (see sections “Contraindications” “With caution” “Special instructions”).

 With ACE inhibitors

-The use of irbesartan in combination with ACE inhibitors is contraindicated in patients with diabetic nephropathy and is not recommended in other patients (see Sections “Contraindications” “Caution” “Special Precautions”).
+The use of irbesartan in combination with ACE inhibitors is contraindicated in patients with diabetic nephropathy and is not recommended in other patients (see sections “Contraindications” “With caution” “Special instructions”).

-The simultaneous use of irbesartan with other hypotensive agents may increase the antihypertensive effect.
-Irbesartan has been used in combination with other hypotensive drugs such as long-acting β-adrenoblockers DMARDs and thiazide diuretics.
+With simultaneous use of irbesartan with other antihypertensive drugs, the antihypertensive effect may be enhanced.
+Irbesartan has been used in combination with other antihypertensive drugs such as long-acting β-blockers BMCC and thiazide diuretics.

-Pre-treatment with high-dose diuretics may lead to dehydration and increased risk of arterial hypotension at initiation of therapy with Irbesartan.
+Previous treatment with diuretics in high doses may lead to dehydration and an increased risk of arterial hypotension at the beginning of treatment with Irbesartan.

 Lithium